stephenbelyea/ReactHombrew/README.md

 # React Homebrew
 Webpack and Babel config for React.
-Built incrmentally, from the ground up while follow a pretty killer guide.
+Built incrementally, from the ground up while follow a pretty killer guide.

 ## Based on [SurviveJS](http://survivejs.com/)